• Skip to primary navigation

 But, those HDMI to VGA adapters/converters are not a good solution for two reasons:

-1. You may need one additional female HDMI to female HDMI connector (it should be very cheap if you can get one from the local hardware shop).
-Most HDMI to VGA adapter is in the format of male HDMI to female VGA.
+1. You may need one additional female HDMI to a female HDMI connector (it should be very cheap if you can get one from the local hardware shop).
+Most HDMI to VGA adapters are in the format of male HDMI to female VGA.
 Chromecast requires an HDMI port (female).
 So, very likely, you need to use a female HDMI to female HDMI connector to connect (like this one) Chromecast to the HDMI to VGA adapter.
 Of course, you can use a slightly expensive HDMI switch (like this one).

 2. Most importantly, the audio quality usually is not good due to the very basic DAC used.
 It is usually insufficient for music, although it is normally better than using Bluetooth.